halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 Output (.go)
 ```

-Again, I think it bears repeating - this is not a good architecture for a programming language compiler.
-It works for simple cases sure, but:
+Notice the inversion.
+The structured representation comes after the main transforms, and it's Go's structure, not Dingo's.
+There is no Dingo AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).

+The "Plugins" step exists because regex can't do semantic work.
+It can transform `x?` into `error` handling boilerplate, but it can't figure out types.
+So plugins walk the Go AST looking for patterns - see a function call named `Ok`?
+That's probably a `Result` constructor, so infer the type, generate a struct declaration, and rewrite the call.
+It's pattern matching on names, not actual Dingo semantics.

+This is the core issue - the fragile tool (regex) does 90% of the work, and the reliable tool (AST plugins) just does cleanup.
+The division of labour is backwards.

+And as a result:

-1. No error recovery - if regex breaks, you get Go parser errors pointing at generated code, not your Dingo source
+1. No error recovery: if regex breaks, you get Go parser errors pointing at generated code, not your Dingo source
-2. No analysis - can't check exhaustiveness (properly), can't track nil, can't do anything that requires understanding structure
+2. Limited analysis: plugins are pattern-matching on Go AST, not Dingo structure.
+Exhaustiveness only works for hardcoded types
-3. No reliable transforms - regex can't count braces, can't handle nesting, can't know if it's in a string
+3. No reliable transforms: regex can't count braces, can't handle nesting, can't know if it's in a string - and it's on the critical path
-4. No tooling foundation - can't build a formatter, linter, or proper LSP (not just relying on `gopls`) because there's no Dingo AST to work with (also yes I'm aware of the "source maps", but like... source maps? really?)
+4. No tooling foundation: can't build a formatter, linter, or proper LSP (not just relying on `gopls`) because there's no Dingo AST to work with (also yes I'm aware of the "source maps", but like... source maps? really?)

 If this were a human writing it, I'd tell them to read one of the canonical books on this stuff ["Crafting Interpreters"](https://craftinginterpreters.com/) to actually understand how things like this are supposed to be made.

-But anyway, if we look back at the architecture diagram, you might have noticed "Plugins modify the Go AST" - what's that about?

-Plugins are Dingo's "second stage".
-Regex handles text transforms (`x?` -> error handling boilerplate), but can't do semantic work like figuring out types.
-So after regex runs, Dingo parses the output with Go's parser and runs "plugins" on the Go AST.
-From what I've read, this system is meant to be extensible by anyone, and anyone can add new features.

-The plugins walk the AST looking for patterns - see a function call named `Ok`?
-That's probably a `Result` constructor, so infer the type from the argument, generate a struct declaration, and rewrite the call.
-It's not ideal since you're pattern matching on naming conventions rather than actual Dingo semantics, but it works for the common cases I guess?
-Seems highly brittle though.

-This two-stage approach is unusual.
-Most languages have a unified pipeline where the parser understands the full language.

 I'm completely speculating here, but I think Dingo's architecture emerged because Claude started using regex first as it's simple and handles most syntax transforms, along with using Go's parser because why bother making your own?